Spider-Man vs Spider-Man 2: All The Ways PS5's New Web-Slinging Fest Is Better Than Its Predecessor

 Pricing

-On the official PlayStation online game store, you can find a copy of Marvel’s Spider-Man 2, scheduled to release on 20 October 2023, listed with a price of THB 2,290.
+On the official PlayStation online game store, you can find a copy of Marvel’s Spider-Man 2, scheduled to release on 20 October 2023, listed with a price of INR 4,999.
 This could be heavy on the pocket for a new game and Sony has no intentions of offering a discount anytime soon on this one.

-On the other hand, you can pick up a copy of Marvel’s Spider-Man Remastered on the PlayStation store for just THB 1,690.
-You can also pick up the original Marvel’s Spider-Man PS4 version released years ago at a lower price tag of THB 1,690.
+On the other hand, you can pick up a copy of Marvel’s Spider-Man Remastered on the PlayStation store for just INR 3,999.
+You can also pick up the original Marvel’s Spider-Man PS4 version released years ago at a lower price tag of INR 3,999.
 For those new to the Spider-Man franchise, the original game is surely an easier investment.

 Adidas Drops Spider-Man Sneakers Ahead Of Marvel’s Spider-Man 2’s PS5 Release